The Cheeky Monkey Media Blog

-Not to be too tongue in cheek ( see what I did there? ), but a Responsive website is simply one that responds to it's environments.
+Not to be tongue in cheek ( see what I did there? ), but a Responsive website is simply one that responds to its environment.

 What type of environment?
 Well at the moment that would be the type of device the site is being viewed on.
-So a tablet, desktop or phone.
-Although, that is not entirely accurate... the code used to make this happen actually is looking for maximum width of the screen in pixels.
-So technically a tablet could be as wide or wider then a small laptop.
+So a tablet, desktop, or phone.
+Although, that is not entirely accurate… the code used to make this happen actually is looking for a maximum width of the screen in pixels.
+So technically a tablet could be as wide or wider than a small laptop.
 Got it?

 How can Drupal make this easier?